Brainstem glioma

 A brainstem glioma is a cancerous glioma tumor in the brainstem.
 Around 75% are diagnosed in children and young adults under the age of twenty, but have been known to affect older adults as well.
 Brainstem gliomas start in the brain or spinal cord tissue and typically spread throughout the nervous system.

+Classification

+In children, brainsteam gliomas are classified as either diffuse intrinsic pontine gliomas (DIPGs) or as focal brain stem gliomas.
+The latter type are less aggressive and easier to treat.

 Signs and symptoms

 Common symptoms include, but are not necessarily limited to: